 Revenue Recognition.
 Product sales are recorded when the products are shipped and title passes to independent members.
 Product sales to members are made pursuant to a member agreement that provides for transfer of both title and risk of loss upon our delivery to the carrier that completes delivery to the members, which is commonly referred to as "F.O.B.
 Shipping Point."
 We primarily receive payment by credit card at the time members place orders.
 Our sales arrangements do not contain right of inspection or customer acceptance provisions other than general rights of return.
 Amounts received for unshipped product are recorded as deferred revenue.
-Such amounts totaled \$2.2 million and \$1.8 million at December 31, 2016 and 2015, respectively.
+Such amounts totaled \$2.4 million and \$2.2 million at December 31, 2017 and 2016, respectively.
 Shipping charges billed to members are included in net sales.
 Costs associated with shipments are included in cost of sales.
 Event and training revenue is deferred and recognized as the event or training occurs.

 Enrollment package revenue, including any nonrefundable set-up fees, is deferred and recognized over the term of the arrangement, generally twelve months.
 Enrollment packages provide members access to both a personalized marketing website and a business management system.
 No upfront costs are deferred as the amount is nominal.
-At December 31, 2016 and 2015, enrollment package revenue totaling \$430,000 and \$331,000 was deferred, respectively.
+At December 31, 2017 and 2016, enrollment package revenue totaling \$379,000 and \$430,000 was deferred, respectively.
 Although we have no immediate plans to significantly change the terms or conditions of enrollment packages, any changes in the future could result in additional revenue deferrals or could cause us to recognize the deferred revenue over a longer period of time.
 Additionally, deferred revenue includes advances for auto ship orders.
 In certain markets, when a member's cumulative commission income reaches a certain threshold, a percentage of the member's weekly commission is held back as an advance and applied to an auto ship order once the accumulated amount of the advances is sufficient to pay for the pre-selected auto ship package of the member.
-Such advances were \$2.3 million and \$1.6 million at December 31, 2016 and 2015, respectively.
+Such advances were \$1.7 million and \$2.3 million at December 31, 2017 and 2016, respectively.

 Allowance for Sales Returns.
 An allowance for sales returns is provided during the period the product is shipped.
 The allowance is based upon the return policy of each country, which varies from 14 days to one year, and their historical return rates, which range from 1% to 7% of sales.
-Sales returns were 2% and 1% of sales for the years ended December 31, 2016 and 2015, respectively.
-The allowance for sales returns was \$1.6 million at December 31, 2016 and 2015.
+Sales returns were 2% and 3% of sales for the years ended December 31, 2017 and 2016, respectively.
+The allowance for sales returns was \$614,000 and \$1.6 million at December 31, 2017 and 2016, respectively.
 No material changes in estimates have been recognized during the periods presented.